nnn

 10) Hummus Trio

-Even if it means eating the same dish, people (myself included) like having options.
-A hummus trio covers picky eaters, snackers, and the “I’m just having something light” crowd.
-Utilize sturdy dippers such as pita chips, carrots, or cucumbers to avoid the sadness of broken chips.
-This is another lifesaver if you need something that can stay out without any hassle.
+Even if it means having to eat the same thing, including myself, people like to have options.
+A hummus trio covers picky eaters, snackers, and the, “I’m just having something light,” people.
+To avoid broken dip chips, stronger dippers like pita chips, carrot sticks, or even cucumber slices are great.
+This is another lifesaver if you are looking for something that can be left out without any fuss.

 Rachael’s Nutrition Note

-Hummus is one of the tastiest, easiest ways to get plant-based protein in.
+Hummus is one of the most delicious and simplest methods to get protein from plants.

 11) Crispy Chicken Wings